peterzimon/docs-api/ghost-cli/knowledgebase.md

 #### Let's Encrypt

 [Let’s Encrypt](https://letsencrypt.org/) provides SSL certificates that are accepted by browsers free of charge!
 This is provided by the non-profit Internet Security Research Group (ISRG).
-The Ghost CLI will offer you to generate a free SSL certificate as well as renew it every 60 days.
+The Ghost-CLI will offer you to generate a free SSL certificate as well as renew it every 60 days.

 Ghost uses [acme.sh](https://github.com/Neilpang/acme.sh) for provisioning and renewing SSL certificates from Let's Encrypt.
 You can call `acme.sh` manually if you need to perform extra tasks.
 The following command will output all available options: